nolirium/aroc/README.md

 # aroc
 Android Root on ChromeOS - Chrome OS shell scripts to make a R/W copy of the Android container and copy su therein.

-#### Note: Issues have been encountered with these scripts on a couple of recent Chrome OS builds on the Dev and Canary channels.
-In particular, the version of CrOS on which this rooting procedure is known to definitely NOT work properly is v62 platform 9901.
-On most older CrOS versions, on the newer v62 platform 9904+, and (so far) on v63, everything *should* work as expected.
+#### Note: The scripts have been tested on CrOS versions 54-67.
+Issues have been encountered with these scripts on a one or two older Chrome OS builds, but on most CrOS versions, everything *should* work as expected.

 ### Prerequisites

-A Chrome OS device which supports Android Apps, with storage space for a ~1GB file in /usr/local.
+A Chrome OS device which supports Android Apps, with storage space for a ~2GB file in /usr/local (The script currently creates a sparse file, max size 2GB, actual size will vary but should be somewhat smaller)

 The device must be in Developer Mode, and in addition, the Chrome OS system partition needs to have been made writeable (rootfs verification disabled).